evanpeikon/Bioinformatics_Toolkit/README.md

 - [Understanding the SIR Model: A Tool for Modeling Infectious Diseases](https://decodingbiology.substack.com/p/understanding-the-sir-model-a-tool): Learn how to use the SIR model to simulate and understand the spread of infectious diseases.
 - [The Biology Network](https://decodingbiology.substack.com/p/the-biology-network): Learn how static and dynamic network models can be used simulate and analyze biological systems, from metabolic pathways to regulatory circuits.
 - [Leveraging Network Analysis For Drug Target Discovery](https://decodingbiology.substack.com/p/leveraging-network-analysis-for-drug): Explore the role of network analysis in identifying potential drug targets.
 - [Modeling Predator-Prey Dynamics](https://decodingbiology.substack.com/p/modeling-predator-prey-dynamics): Learn how to use the Lotka-Volterra model to understanding the dynamic interactions between species within an ecosystem.
+- [Bistability and Hysteresis in Biological Systems](https://decodingbiology.substack.com/p/bistability-and-hysteresis-in-biological): Learn about the concepts of bistability and hysteresis, and their practical relevance in modeling cellular behavior.

 # 🧬 Machine Learning
 Machine learning offers powerful tools for analyzing and interpreting biological data.
 This section provides resources to evaluate models, optimize performance, and compare algorithms for bioinformatics applications.